djeada/Statistics-Notes/notes/spatial_statistics/spatial_validation.md

 > block size must equal exactly one variogram range.

-The dependence range is one useful input, not an automatic answer.
+The dependence range is one useful input, not an automatic choice.

----

-## 14. Buffered validation
+## Buffered validation

-A buffered split goes one step further.
+A buffered split adds another layer of geographic separation.

 After selecting a test region, remove training observations within distance

-\[
+$$
 b
-\]
+$$

 of the test region.

-The parameter \(b\) is the buffer width.
+The parameter $b$ is the buffer width.

 ![Buffered validation geometry](../../assets/spatial_statistics/spatial_validation/05_buffer_geometry.png)

----

-## 15. What the buffer is doing
+## What the buffer is doing

 Suppose a held-out test block is surrounded by training observations immediately outside its boundary.

-Even though the test block itself is excluded, the task can remain easy.
+Even when the test block itself is excluded, the task can remain easy.

-A buffer imposes explicit minimum separation.
+A buffer imposes an explicit minimum separation.

 If

-\[
+$$
 b=3\text{ km},
-\]
+$$

 training observations within 3 km of the test block are removed for that fold.